ekmartinez/Linux_Notes/README.md

 [bluetooth]# scan on
 ```

-Take note of the MAC address of the device you are interested on.
+Take note of the MAC address of the device you are interested in.

 To pair with the device: